HigherOrderCO/hvm-64/README.md

 ## Example

-HVMC is a low-level compile target for high-level programming languages.
+HVMC is a low-level compile target for high-level languages.
 The file below performs 2^2 with [Church Nats](https://en.wikipedia.org/wiki/Church_encoding):

 ```javascript